-Any negative impact that the outbreak has on the ability of our suppliers to provide materials for our product candidates or on recruiting or retaining patients in our clinical trials could cause costly delays to clinical trial activities, which could adversely affect our ability to obtain regulatory approval for and to commercialize our product candidates, increase our operating expenses, affect our ability to raise additional capital, and have a material adverse effect on our financial results.
+Any negative impact that the COVID-19 outbreak has on the ability of the Company's suppliers to provide materials necessary for the Company's product candidate or on recruiting or retaining patients in the Company's clinical trials could cause costly delays to clinical trial activities, which could adversely affect the Company's ability to obtain regulatory approval for and to commercialize the Company's product candidate, increase the Company's operating expenses, affect the Company's ability to raise additional capital, and impact the Company's operating and financial results.
+The capital markets have also experienced significant volatility as a result of the pandemic.
+Future disruptions in the capital markets could negatively impact the Company's ability to raise capital in the future.

-Recently Issued Accounting Pronouncements
+Recently Accounting Pronouncements